bugzilla/bugzilla/docs/en/rst/administering/flags.rst

 ..
 COMMENT: flags-admin

-..
-COMMENT: XXX We should add a "Uses of Flags" section, here, with examples.
+.. todo:: We should add a "Uses of Flags" section, here, with examples.

 ..
 COMMENT: flags